 Justin P. Lange’s recent film The Dark commands over 90 percent on the movie review site Rotten Tomatoes, which for most genres is quite the impressive feat, but I’ve found to be less indicative of anything remotely good with two genres: horror and comedy.
 In the realm of these opposites-attract fraternal twins, audiences are much more divided.
 I’d wager it’s because what makes us laugh and what makes us scream are hard to pin down, and therefore difficult to pull off.
 Getting a large percentage of a given population to agree, then, is near triumphant.
 Thus, I tend to prefer horror or comedy at a

 Is it time to return to an older translation of the Bible?
 Is it time for us to retreat into ourselves and guard ourselves like a village knowing that it’s under siege retreating into the walls of the fortress?
 It appears that the time has come.
 We can no longer stay in the broad proximity to Christ’s voice like sheep grazing on newer grass.
 We have found ourselves in grave danger where we stand and to do nothing about this would be, quite frankly, folly.
 The enemy looks different this time.
 The jaws are the same as any wolf that lives in the forest outside,

 J. Thomas Binkley is editor of Trending Thomas.
-He writes on moral theology, philosophy, and matters of culture.
-J. Thomas earned his BA in Religion from St. Leo University, and is pursuing his Master of Arts in Theology from Christendom College.
-He has a particular devotion to Jesus through St. Catherine of Siena and the Blessed Mother.
+He writes on Scripture, matters of culture and current events.
+J. Thomas earned his BA in Religion from St. Leo University, and is pursuing his Master of Arts in Theological Studies from Christendom Graduate School.
+He has a particular devotion to the Holy Name of Jesus through St. Catherine of Siena and the Blessed Mother.